Yanagisawa 991 tenor saxophone

 By far the biggest difference is found in the keywork - the ergonomics

 and overall feel of the action.
-There's no disputing that both horn have
+There's no disputing that both horns

-an excellent action ( when tweaked ), so again it'll be down to personal
+have an excellent action (when tweaked), so again it'll be down

 There's a substantial difference in price too - with the Yamaha coming